mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 ## Concluding Thoughts
 In this post, I went over my implementation of instruction tuning (IT); I showed how IT enables a Gemma 2B model to follow user prompts.
 I largely followed [Chapter 7](https://github.com/rasbt/LLMs-from-scratch/blob/main/ch07/01_main-chapter-code/ch07.ipynb) of Sebastian Raschka's [book](https://www.manning.com/books/build-a-large-language-model-from-scratch), and made some gentle modifications to make the whole setup work with a larger model and HuggingFace's built-in training tools.
 All work is done on a small A10 GPU with 24GiB of VRAM.
-Qualitatively inspecting some examples from the test set, we saw how IT allows the model to respond more directly to the request than the base Gemma 2B model.
+Qualitatively inspecting some examples from the test set, we saw how IT allows the model to respond more directly to requests than the base Gemma 2B model.
 The final model is available on HuggingFace as [`lukshmichowk/gemma-2b-it-alpaca`](https://huggingface.co/lukshmichowk/gemma-2b-it-alpaca).

 I was mostly driven to write about this because of the simplicity of the method.
 When I started looking into instruction-tuning, I did not anticipate that it is simply a fine-tune with cross entropy loss on next token prediction, yet that is exactly what it is.
-Going through the from-scratch implementation also
-The high utility of IT largely lies in the datasets and their clever design---which are often closed source.
+The outsized utility of IT largely lies in the fine-tuning datasets and their clever design---which are unfortunately often closed source.
-In the future, I hope to do a more rigorous, quantitative evaluation of the model.

 I hope if you read this, you found the exercise useful.
 If you find any errors, or have feedback, please reach out to me via the email listed in my CV.